 For this reason, it makes sense why you might be tempted to choose between Hulu and Netflix.
 However, when it comes down to it, both companies are offering unique content with very little crossover.

-Here are the top 4 reasons you should subscribe to both Hulu and Netflix:
+Here are 4 reasons to subscribe to both Hulu and Netflix:

 - If you want access to the latest movies and past seasons of TV shows, you’ll find them on Netflix.

-- If you want to stay up-to-date on the current TV trends, you will need to use Hulu.
+- If you want to stay up-to-date on the current TV shows, you will need to use Hulu.

-- The total combined cost is less than $20 per month, if you subscribe to both.
+- The total combined cost is around $20 per month, if you subscribe to both.

 - You’ll have access to almost all the video content you could want!

 These 2 streaming giants aren’t really competitors at all.
-In fact they’re 2 individual companies that you can use in tandem to get a fairly complete TV & movie viewing experience from the comfort of your own home.
+In fact, they’re 2 individual companies that you can use in tandem to get a fairly complete TV and movie viewing experience from the comfort of your own home.

 Yes, you may occasionally want to supplement with content from other providers — but the basics will always be there if you subscribe to both Hulu and Netflix.

 - Cancel your cable (and potentially save hundreds of dollars per month).

-- Have a wide variety of options available at all times (which is likely your goal of streaming shows in the first place).
+- Have a wide variety of options at all times (which is likely your goal of streaming shows in the first place).

 All over the world, people are “cutting the cord” and canceling their cable TV subscriptions in favor of getting video content entirely from the Internet.